codewith-neeraj/Typing-master/README.md

 - **Speed Tests:** Take timed typing tests to challenge yourself and track your speed improvements.
 - **User-Friendly Interface:** Clean and intuitive interface designed for ease of use.

-## Installation

-1. Clone this repository.
-2. Install dependencies by running `npm install`.
-3. Start the application using `npm start`.

 ## Usage

 1. Choose a typing lesson or create your own custom lesson.